lindhor/geoportal-server-catalog-wiki/Localization.md

    ```
 * Save the updates
 * Open resource.js under folder nls
-* Add the language reference ` "de": 1` (near the bottom of the file) and save the updates.
+* Update root and add the language reference ` "de": 1` (near the bottom of the file) and save the updates.
    ```
+   root: ({
    ...
      }),
      "de": 1
    });
    ```
-* Comment out ` locale: "en", ` in index.html under [Tomcat8]/webapps/geoportal and save the changes
+* Comment out ` locale: "en", ` in index.html under [Tomcat8]/webapps/geoportal and save the changes.

 The language chosen for display is selected based on the settings in a user's Internet browser.